Five Tips for Writing a Good Master’s Thesis24 Oct, 2021

 Many times, graduate students feel overwhelmed by this gigantic task, and it is not uncommon that some graduate students never finish writing their thesis.
 This article provides simple advice on how to successfully complete a thesis.

-These valuable tips have been shared by Dr. Gaelle Picherit-Duthler, Acting Dean, Graduate Studies and Chair, College of Communication and Media Sciences, Zayed University to help students excel in their program-based research projects.
+These valuable tips have been shared by Dr. Gaelle Picherit-Duthler, Acting Dean, Graduate Studies, Zayed University to help students excel in their program-based research projects.

 Tip #1: Write Everyday